-The Extension Mobility API Developers Guide for Cisco Unified CallManager 4.2(3) provides information for developers who write applications that extend the functionality of Cisco Extension Mobility service.
-Developers should be familiar with Extensible Markup Language (XML).
+The Cisco CallManager 4.1(2) Extension Mobility API Developer Guide provides information for developers who write applications that extend the functionality of Cisco Extension Mobility service.
+You should be familiar with Extensible Markup Language (XML).

 New and Changed Information